Pranav-Patani/Do-You-Know-Me/README.md

 # CLI QUIZ - Do You Know Me?

-Welcome to my repository!
+## Made with node.js

-This is a CLI app built on repl.it.
+This is a CLI app built using [repl.it](https://replit.com/).
+It contains a few general questions about myself.
+I built it as one of the projects for [neogcamp](https://neog.camp/).

-Made with JavaScript, the quiz has some questions related to myself which you can answer and see how well you know me!
+#### Have Fun Playing The Quiz!